kbarbounakis/most-web-cli/README.md

             [--group=<group by option>]
             [--expand=<expand option>]

+##### User modeler

+Use modeler commands to manage data models:

+    themost modeler <command>

+###### List data models

+    themost modeler ls

+Enumerates all the available data models

+###### Get data model details

+    themost modeler info <model name>

+Prints information about the given data model e.g.

+    themost modeler info UpdateAction

+###### Extract a data model

+    themost modeler extract <model name>

+e.g.

+    themost modeler extract Article

+Extract a data model definition and its dependencies.
+There is a large set of data model definitions as they are defined and documented at [schema.org](https://schema.org)

 ##### Create an new controller

     themost generate controller <controller name>

 This operation will generate a new controller and it will place it in controllers folder (server/controllers).
+##### Create an new model

+    themost generate model <model name>

+This operation will generate a new model and it will place it in models definition folder (server/config/models).

 ##### Create an new model class

-    themost generate model <model name>
+    themost generate class <model name>

-This operation will generate a new model and it will place it in models folder (server/models).
+This operation will generate a new model class and it will place it in models folder (server/models).

 ##### Create an new model listener